wuyuwenj/JS_project/README.md

 Functionality

 Players will be able to:
-•	Move with wasd
+•	Moving left and right with a and d
-•	Shoot with enter and jump with space
+•	jump with w
-•	Start, pause and reset the level
+•	Start and reset the level

-Enemies will be able to:
-•	Move with default route
-•	Shoot bullet
+•	Enter the next level after rescure the duck

 Wireframes
-•	Simple instructions will include move:wasd, shoot:enter and jump:space to make sure player know how to play
+•	Simple instructions will include move:wad to make sure player know how to play
 •	Controls will includes Start, stop, Reset and back to main menu.
 •	Nav links include links to this project's Github repo, my LinkedIn.
-•	Music button will let player open or close the music
-•

 Technologies, Libraries, APIs
 This project will be implemented with the following technologies: